djKianoosh/brunch-skirt-steak/README.md

 ## Exclude Bootstrap jQuery plugins

-jQuery plugins used by Bootstrap are all listed (in the right order) inside the config.coffee file.
+jQuery plugins used by Bootstrap are all listed (in the right order) inside the brunch-config.js file.
 Comment out the ones you want to exclude from the build with a #.
 (Pay attention to dependencies!)

 ## Credit
 Brunch with Steak was spawned from [Brunch with Banana Pancakes](https://github.com/Anaphase/brunch-banana-pancakes) but customized to suite my preferences / needs.